Suppose you are creating a website, any application, or any software, and you don’t want to build all of it because for many reasons:

-Now, companies follow six strategies or 6R’s to identify that which application needs to retired or which needs to be migrated, this is done regularly so as to keep the server updated with codes which is recently in use in the market.
+Now, companies follow six strategies or 6R’s to identify which application needs to be retired or which needs to be migrated; this is done regularly to keep the server updated with codes that are recently in use in the market.

-Below shows the pictorial representation of migration and its strategies:
+Below is the pictorial representation of migration and its strategies:

 How it’s done?

 THERE ARE 6 STRATEGIES TO DO IT:

 Migrate an application to cloud by retaining its existing platforms and code